Call for Artists: Park East Artist in Residence Ph...

-The narrative cannot be longer than 500 words and must include an artist statement which details your experience, if any, with community-based art.
-Your narrative should also address the question, “What excites you most about this opportunity?”
+The narrative cannot be longer than 500 words and must include an artist statement, which details your experience with mural making and, if applicable, community-based art.
+The narrative should also include any examples of community input into your creative process.

 You may submit a minimum of 3 and a maximum of 5 images, video, or audio files.
 Images must be formatted as JPEGS and less than 1MB each in size.

 All files should be titled with last name, first name, work sample, and a number indicating the viewing order.